Azeko2xo/woodem/doc/sphinx2/source/user/running.rst

 Import as python module
 ========================

 Woo can be used in python scripts.
 You only have to say ``import woo`` and everything should just work.
-Parameters which cannot be changed once ``woo`` is imported can be set via the ``wooOptions`` module:
+Parameters which cannot be changed once ``woo`` is imported can be set via the :obj:`wooMain.options` object:

 .. code-block:: python

-    import wooOptions
+    import wooMain
-    wooOptions.ompThreads=4
+    wooMain.options.ompThreads=4
-    wooOptions.debug=True
+    wooMain.options.debug=True
     import woo    # initializes OpenMP to 4 threads, and uses the debug build of woo

 Graphical interface